 Limited to 30 students.
 Admission with consent of the instructor.
-Fall semester.
-Professor Corrales.2019-20: Offered in Fall 2019
+Omitted 2022-23.
+Professor Corrales.2021-22: Not offered

 (Offered as POSC 160 and SWAG 160) From abortion to gay rights, sexuality is deeply entangled in world politics.
 As LGBT rights become human rights principles, they not only enter the rights structure of the European Union and the United Nations but are also considered a barometer of political modernity.
 If some Latin American nations have depicted their recognition of gay rights as symbolic of their progressive character, certain North African nations have depicted their repression of homosexuality symbolic of their opposition to western imperialism.
 The results of sexual politics are often contradictory, with some countries enabling same-sex marriage but criminalizing abortion and others cutting aid in the name of human rights.
 This course explores the influence of sexual politics on international relations.
 We analyze how women and gay rights take shape in the international system, from the UN to security agendas, and evaluate how sexuality shapes the modus operandi of contemporary politics.